frnsmnlpz11/odin-recipes/README.md

 Will continue to update once I learned CSS again to create a modified website.

 Credits to The Odin Project!
-the project is <a href ="https://www.theodinproject.com/lessons/foundations-recipes" target="_blank" rel="noopener noreferrer">here!</a>
+the project is <a href ="https://www.theodinproject.com/lessons/foundations-recipes">here!</a>

 Cheers!